riscv-boom/riscv-boom/docs/sections/terminology.rst

 Rename Map Table
     Holds the mapping from logical ISA registers (x0-x31) to physical registers.
-Must be restored on a mis-speculation.
+Must be restored on a misspeculation.

 Busy Table
     Table indicating the status of a physical register.
-Once a physical register is ready, then the **Micro-Op** can procede through the rest of the pipeline (issued).
+Once a physical register is ready, then the **Micro-Op** can proceed through the rest of the pipeline (issued).

 Free List